 How many photo books to print

 This is one of the most important questions you’ll face on the road to self publishing, as your answer will define how much money you need, and how much effort you have to put into ‘moving them.’
 Do you need one, 25, 100, 250, 500, 1000 or more copies?
 And more importantly how can the market you’re targetting actually bear?
 Why print 1,000 if you’re only likely to sell 250?

 The minimum for a traditional offset print run has been reducing over the last decade, and now sits around 500 units.
 If you don’t have an audience of 500 to buy your book, approaching a print-on-demand service might be more economical.
 This is where we can help.
 You can print a single copy with Momento Pro, but our best prices kick in between 25 and 250 copies.

 To give you an idea of what quantities other local creators are printing, our analysis of the 117 entries from the 2018 Australia and New Zealand Photobook Award identified an average edition size of 115, ranging from one up to 1,000 copies.

 Where to sell a photo book

-In the same way that the music world and recording industry has undergone massive upheaval in the last two decades, so has the book publishing industry.
+In the same way that the music world and recording industry has undergone massive upheaval in the last two decades, so too has the book publishing industry.
 Books are no longer just accessible by purchasing at a bricks and mortar bookstore or a major book retailer chain.
 The options have expanded.
-Here’s a few to consider:
+Here are a few to consider: